dkarell/dkarell.github.io/_pages/ai_for_social_science_methods.md

 ---

-During Fall 2025, I am teaching a new course on incorporating generative AI into social science research methods.
+During Spring 2026, I am teaching for the second time a course about incorporating generative AI into social science research methods.
 I will post my materials here, along with notes about what did and did not work.
 If you are considering teaching this type of course, or already teaching it, I would love to hear from you.
 My hope is to help build a community of social scientists teaching about AI as a research tool.

 ## Course materials